medialab/hyphe-topic-datascape/frontend/app/doc/about.md

 The search engine allows combining queries to filter the dataset in details.
 For example you can search the web pages associated to two different topics, or a word in a specific topic.
 You can find help in the section “Advanced search”.

 All the nodes linked to the core component compose the network.
-5,322 nodes are displayed linked by 41,520 hyperlinks.
+5,322 nodes are displayed linked by 50,904 hyperlinks.
 The size of the node is related to their degree.
 Big nodes share a lot of links with other web entities and small nodes share only a few links with other web entities.

 ### Text explorer

 When you click on a web page in the list of results you access to the text content explorer.
 This page presents the text of the web page in “clean text” version but it can be also displayed in “raw text” or “html” mode.
 You can also access the original web page by clicking the original link.
+You can access to the next result by clicking the arrow next or previous at the top of the web page.

 In the right column the topics associated to the web page are displayed and are clickable to access to the topic details.